bible-technology/scribe-docs/docs/autographa-live/Part-2/Settings/p2-3-1-how-to-choose-ref.md

 ---
 id: p2-3-1-how-to-choose-ref.md
 sidebar_label: How to choose the reference text?
+title: How to choose the reference text?
 ---

-## How to choose the reference text?

 To choose the required reference text, follow the steps below.